-- Many of the veterans we surveyed that answered “Thank You For Your Service” and/or “Happy Memorial Day” was acceptable followed it up with they understand civilians mean well, but Memorial Day isn’t a day for them.
+- Many of the veterans we surveyed that answered “Thank You For Your Service” and/or “Happy Memorial Day” was acceptable followed it up with that they understand civilians mean well, but Memorial Day isn’t a day for them.
 So the disconnect is even wider than our stats indicate.

 - Age and whether they were active or retired clearly mattered.
-This was only evident from our in person surveys.
+This was only evident from our in-person surveys.
 We plan to have a future survey that includes age or era.

 - 72% of the soldiers that said they prefer “Happy Memorial Day” were from a Facebook survey we did.
-When we asked the same question on Twitter, Instagram, and in person the results were much different (only 12% preferred “Happy Memorial Day).
+When we asked the same question on Twitter, Instagram, and in person, the results were much different (only 12% preferred “Happy Memorial Day).
 Facebook only allowed binary questions and we didn’t offer the answer of neither.
 Our conversations and interviews also revealed that it’s best not to wish a Happy Memorial Day, despite the facebook results.

 Quotes From Veterans From Our Survey